drshahizan/Python_EDA/assignment/ass5/hpdp/readme.md

 6. Share the Markdown document and Colab notebook with your instructor as instructed for evaluation.

-## Submission
-1. Create a new Markdown document in Google Colab and name it "Feature_Engineering.md"

-2. Provide clear and organized explanations of each step in your Markdown document using appropriate headings and bullet points.

-3. Include Python code snippets where necessary to demonstrate your implementation.

-4. Attach your Colab notebook (`.ipynb` file) with all the code, annotations, and visualizations to your submission.

-5. Make sure to include your name, student ID, and date in the Markdown document.

-6. Share the Markdown document and Colab notebook with your instructor as instructed for evaluation.

 🚀 Form project teams comprising a minimum of three and a maximum of four students.
 Teamwork is essential for this assignment.
 Please complete the Google Sheets page with your group information [**here**]([https://docs.google.com/spreadsheets/d/1vLDgDAu2ai9rAOIKUfE1xUfTEvK2ikpXJ_1F-Xqtk_c/edit?pli=1#gid=2103764783].
 Please update your group information:

 | No | Group |  File | Tool 1 | Tool 2 |